SysManSquad/sysmansquadblogdev/content/posts/2020-09-04-manage-distribution-point-content-using-pscmcontentmgmt.md

                                         </p>

                                         <p>
-                                          I encourage you to read the documentation on the <a href="https://github.com/codaamok/PSCMContentMgmt" target="_blank" rel="noreferrer noopener">GitHub repository page</a> and the <code>Get-Help</code> material.
+                                          I encourage you to read the documentation on the [GitHub repository page](https://github.com/codaamok/PSCMContentMgmt) and the <code>Get-Help</code> material.
 I wrote several "About" help topics , filling all functions with examples and detailed descriptions for parameters.
                                         </p>

                                         <p>